ProAccess/MakeMyHOAok/HOA Cert Program.md

 6205 — In order to be designated a\" Certified Community Association Director,\" a person shall meet the following requirements:

-Has passed an examination or examinations of no less than fifty (50) questions that test competence in common interest develop­ment oversight in the following areas:
+Has passed an examination or examinations of no less than fifty (50) questions that test competence in common interest development oversight in the following areas:

 (a) The law that relates to the oversight of common interest developments, including, but not limited to, the following courses of study: